Holiday safety tips

 Use only fire resistant ornaments on your tree and make sure lights are in good working

-order.
-Don't leave the lights on overnight or when you are out.
+- Don't leave the holiday lights on overnight or when you are away.

 Test your smoke detectors.